-So you have seen The Lighthouse (2019), and left the screening room with one question stuck in your mind – wtf did I watch?
+So you probably have seen The Lighthouse (2019), the second entry in Robert Eggers’ bizarre filmmaking dossier.
+You left the screening room with one question stuck in your mind – what’s the meaning of all this?

-You’re not alone.
-The Lighthouse (2019) isn’t an easy film to understand, given how Robert Eggers likes to leave certain things coated with mystery.
-Like that scene where the character played by Robert Pattinsons sees tentacles growing from Willem Defoe – what was that all about?
+Well, you’re not alone.
+The Lighthouse (2019) isn’t an easy film to understand, given how Robert Eggers likes to leave certain things coated with sweet mystery.
+Like that scene where the character played by Robert Pattinsons sees tentacles growing from Willem Defoe – bizarre, but is it meaningful too?

 The existence of the phenomenon of The Lighthouse (2019), at least among cinephiles, is undeniable.
-People write, people analyze.
+People write, people analyze, people talk about it.
 Therefore, given how much food for thought Eggers provides, I decided to make my own analysis.
 I looked at the following concepts:

 - The Greek mythology in The Lighthouse (2019) and its meaning